Network Behavior Analysis: How it Helps in Detecting Cyber Threats

 Step 3: Anomaly Detection

-Once baselines exist, the system monitors for deviations.
-Unsupervised ML algorithms analyze data to detect anomalies that deviate from normal behavior.
-Network behavior analysis tools look for patterns like:
+Once baselines exist, the system looks for deviations.
+Network behavior analysis tools detect patterns such as:

 Step 4: Alert Generation and Response

-This immediate notification enables security teams to act before threats escalate.
+This allows security teams to act before threats escalate.

 Step 5: Continuous Learning